pingcap/docs-cn/v3.0/reference/security/user-account-management.md

 You can create TiDB accounts in two ways:

 - By using the standard account-management SQL statements intended for creating accounts and establishing their privileges, such as `CREATE USER` and `GRANT`.
-- By manipulating the grant tables directly with statements such as `INSERT`, `UPDATE`, or `DELETE`.
+- By manipulating the privilege tables directly with statements such as `INSERT`, `UPDATE`, or `DELETE`.

-It is recommended to use the account-management statements, because manipulating the grant tables directly can lead to incomplete updates.
+It is recommended to use the account-management statements, because manipulating the privilege tables directly can lead to incomplete updates.
 You can also create accounts by using third party GUI tools.

 The following example uses the `CREATE USER` and `GRANT` statements to set up four accounts: